Double Machine Learning and Automated Confounder Selection -- A Cautionary Tale: Simulation results

 \section{Simulation results}

-In the following, we present a variety of simulations results to assess the magnitude of the bias introduced by including bad controls in the DML.
+In the following, we present a variety of simulations results to assess the magnitude of the bias introduced by including bad controls in the DML algorithm.
 We focus on the high-dimensional linear setting and apply double selection DML based on $l_1$-regularization to automatically select covariates.
 However, our argument is not specific to the LASSO case.
 In the online supplement, we present additional simulation results using $l_2$-boosting, which show very similar patterns.

-Since DML is specifically designed to spot variables that are mainly correlated with the treatment, which is the reason for its superior performance compared to naive LASSO, for our baseline specification, we set a higher correlation between the controls and the treatment than with the outcome.
-We fix the sample size at $n=100$ and number of covariates at $p=100$.
-To introduce sparsity, only $q=10$ out of these variables are specified to have non-zero coefficients.
+Since DML is specifically designed to spot variables that are mainly correlated with the treatment, which is the reason for its superior performance compared to na\"ive LASSO, for our baseline specification, we set a higher correlation between the controls and the treatment than with the outcome.
+We fix the sample size at $n=1,000$ and number of covariates at $p=100$.
+To introduce sparsity, only $q=10$ out of these variables are specified as having non-zero coefficients.
 The treatment effect $\theta_0$ is constant and set equal to one.

-We then simulate data according to the four structural causal models depicted in Fig.\ \ref{fig1}.
 All exogenous nodes (which do not receive any incoming arrows) are specified as standard normal.
 In the baseline, parameters are chosen in such a way that the strength, measured as the product of structural coefficients, of each path connecting the (non-zero) covariates and the treatment is equal to $b_1 = 0.8$.
-Similarly, the strength of paths connecting the covariates and the outcome is set to $b_2 = 0.2$.\footnote{For the exact parameterization used in the data generating process, see Fig.\ S1 in the online supplement.} We then test the performance of DML across these different setups by running 10,000 simulations each.
-Furthermore, we compare DML to naive LASSO, by applying $l_1$-regularization to the outcome equation alone and then re-estimating the structural parameters based on the selected control variables (i.e, post-LASSO).
+Similarly, the strength of paths connecting the covariates and the outcome is set to $b_2 = 0.2$ (Fig.\ \ref{fig2} depicts the baseline parametrization in form of a path diagram with associated coefficients as edge labels, hollow circles indicate unobserved variables).

+Following the double selection method, we then regress $Y$ on $X$ using LASSO and record the variables with estimated non-zero coefficients.
+We do the same for a LASSO regression of $D$ on $X$.
+Finally, we regress $Y$ on the union of variables in $X$ that have been picked in the preceding two LASSO regressions, this time using standard OLS.
+We record the estimated coefficients for the treatment effect of interest $\hat{\theta}$ across 10,000 simulation runs.
+In addition, we compare double selection with the na\"ive (post)LASSO method, in which we repeat the previous protocol but without the second step of regressing $D$ on $X$.
+I.e., in na\"ive LASSO variables are only selected once for the outcome regression, disregarding their correlation with the treatment.
+To summarize the estimation algorithms: